signalfx/gdi-specification/specification/configuration.md

 Current serverless offering is composed of separate metrics (SFx-based) and traces (OTel-based) solutions.
 It is also assumed that all the components send data directly to Splunk Observability Cloud (direct ingest).
 Therefore a set of specific configuration properties needs to be defined for the best user experience.

-All serverless solution (wrappers, extensions and other vendor-specific ones) MUST honour following environment variables:
+All serverless solution (wrappers, extensions and other vendor-specific ones) MUST honour the following environment variables:

 | Name                                   | Default value                                                              | Description                                                   |
 | -------------------------------------- | -------------------                                                        | ------------------------------------------------------------- |